 Fostoria's Pattern #1119, SYLVAN, is shown here as a card holder that would do a great job of showing them off.
 It is 5 3/4" long, gilded and $32

-Tarentum's HEART W/ THUMBPRINT pattern actual card receiver.
-It is 6 1/2" long, 4" wide and with no damage is $35.
+Tarentum's HEART W/ THUMBPRINT pattern card receivers.
+They are 6 1/2" long, 4" wide and with no damage.
+With no gold it is $29.

 Maple leaves grace the perimeter of this tiny little basket, only 5" long.
 It would be a dainty holder for many items including business cards.
 There is a chip on one end so it is only $25.

-All of these card holders are clear as originally made
+All of the clear Pattern Glass card holders are as originally made

 without any damaging "sun purple" discoloration.